Verified-Intelligence/auto_LiRPA/README.md

 discussed in [our paper](https://arxiv.org/abs/2002.12920).
 Please refer to the [the guide](doc/paper.md) for reproducing paper results.

-*Automatic Perturbation Analysis on General Computational Graphs*.
-Kaidi Xu\*, Zhouxing Shi\*, Huan Zhang\*, Yihan Wang, Minlie Huang, Kai-Wei Chang, Bhavya Kailkhura, Xue Lin, Cho-Jui Hsieh (\* equal contribution). https://arxiv.org/pdf/2002.12920
+*Provable, Scalable and Automatic Perturbation Analysis on General Computational Graphs*.
+Kaidi Xu\*, Zhouxing Shi\*, Huan Zhang\*, Yihan Wang, Kai-Wei Chang, Minlie Huang, Bhavya Kailkhura, Xue Lin, Cho-Jui Hsieh (\* equal contribution). https://arxiv.org/pdf/2002.12920

 Please cite our paper if you use the `auto_LiRPA` library.
 If you encounter